VoltLang/Website/doc/code-style.md

 }
 ```

-For switch statements, the cases are on the same identation as the
+For switch statements, the cases are on the same identation level as the switch keyword, statements inside of a case is indented one level.

 ```
 switch (enumArr[index]) with (EnumType) {